 Below are some other commonly used Alt shortcut keys on a Windows computer.

 - Alt + F4 = These keys close the open program.
-To close an open window in a program press Ctrl+F4.
+To close an open window or tab within a program press Ctrl + F4.

 Tip: See our shortcut key list for a full listing of all shortcuts.